MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/activity-reports.md

 - Reports reader

-To learn more, see [About Office 365 admin roles](../add-users/about-admin-roles.md) and [Assign admin roles in Office 365](../add-users/assign-admin-roles.md).
+To learn more, see [About admin roles](../add-users/about-admin-roles.md) and [Assign admin roles](../add-users/assign-admin-roles.md).

 ## Which activity reports are available in the admin center

-Depending on your Office 365 subscription, here are the available reports.
+Depending on your subscription, here are the available reports.

 - [Email activity](email-activity.md)